 While the Autel Evo II can fly in level 8 wind conditions on the Beaufort Scale, the Mavic Air can take wind gust of only level 5 (8.5-10.5 m/s).
 The Evo 2’s max FPV transmission distance is 9 km, unobstructed, and low RC noise using the remote controller with a smartphone connected.
 This range is close to the one promised by the DJI Mavic Air 2.

 2. FiMI X8 SE 2020: Same range, better battery life

 Type: Cruising | Skills: Intermediate | Camera: 4K@30 fps | FPV: TDMA | Flight time: 35 minutes | Features: Dual-GPS, Vision Positioning and Smart track | Range: 8Km | Package: RTF

-There is some serious flying tech crammed in, it has dual satellite positioning system (GPS and GLONASS) alongside optical flow sensors for super precise flying indoors or outdoor
+There is some serious flying tech crammed in, it has a dual satellite positioning system (GPS and GLONASS) alongside optical flow sensors for super-precise flying indoors or outdoor

 3. Zino 2: Excellent compromise between price and features

 Type: Cruising drone | Skills: Intermediate | Camera: 4K@30fps | FPV: LEAS 2.0 | Flight time: up to 33 minutes | Range: 8KM | Features: GPS+GLONASS satellite positioning and Intelligent flight modes | Package: RTF